blacksheep-crm/devpops/README.md

 7. Import FWK Runtime business service (XML) in Client-side Business Service admin view (kudos to Slava from http://xapuk.com/)

+8. If you want to use the runcmd and readFile methods, set System Preference: Runtime Scripts System Access = TRUE

-8. Copy SiebelQueryLang.js file to $AI_APPLICATIONCONTAINER$/webapps/siebel/scripts/3rdParty (kudos to Slava from http://xapuk.com/)
+9. Copy SiebelQueryLang.js file to $AI_APPLICATIONCONTAINER$/webapps/siebel/scripts/3rdParty (kudos to Slava from http://xapuk.com/)

-9. Copy code from postload.js to the vanilla postload.js for a quick demo.
+10. Copy code from postload.js to the vanilla postload.js for a quick demo.

-10. Validate the functionality and move code to custom file(s).
+11. Validate the functionality and move code to custom file(s).

 Pre-requisites:

 Siebel Inbound REST API enabled for anonymous authentication or Basic Authentication

 Ability to load 3rd-Party code via internet (CDN)

+Server Manager features require Siebel Administrator responsibility